What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 • dizziness,

-• excitement, alternating with depression of the central nervous system.
+• excitation followed by depression of the central nervous system.

 In its native form, the plant is quite poisonous..
 There are cases of poisoning with honey collected by bees from wild rosemary flowers.